 Who We Are

 The National Hepatitis Corrections Network (NHCN) is an initiative of the Hepatitis Education Project (HEP), a nonprofit organization based in Seattle, WA.
-We are a diverse group of professionals from agencies working to address viral hepatitis, especially hepatitis C (HCV), in our correctional institutions.
+We are a diverse group of professionals from governmental and community-based agencies working to address viral hepatitis, especially hepatitis C (HCV), in our correctional institutions.

 Network members include representatives from the following: